spences10/scottspence.com/posts/2016/12/03/first-vscode-extension/index.md

-So that got me playing around with making my own [snippets][snippets] and I found that after a while I had quite a lot of them so I decided to put them on the VSCode market place.
+So that got me playing around with making my own [snippets][snippets] and I found that after a while I had quite a lot of them so I decided to put them on the VS Code market place.

-So, what I found is that Microsoft really want you to make VSCode extensions and give you all the tools you need to do so.
+So, what I found is that Microsoft really want you to make VS Code extensions and give you all the tools you need to do so.

 I found guides [here][guide1], [here][guide2] and [here][guide3] all